Israel strikes Gaza, Syria and West Bank as war against Hamas threatens to ignite other fronts

 Israel has carried out several strikes in Syria, including on the airports, since the war began.
 Israel rarely acknowledges individual strikes, but says it acts to prevent Hezbollah and other militant groups from bringing in arms from their patron, Iran, which also supports Hamas.

-In Lebanon, Hezbollah said six of its fighters were killed Saturday, and the group's deputy leader, Sheikh Naim Kassem, warned that Israel would pay a high price if it starts a ground offensive in the Gaza Strip.
-Israel says it will continue to respond to rocket fire from Lebanon.
+In Lebanon, Hezbollah said six of its fighters were killed Saturday, and the group's deputy leader, Sheikh Naim Kassem, warned that Israel would pay a high price if it starts a ground offensive in Gaza.
+Israel struck Hezbollah targets Sunday in response to rocket fire, the military said.

+Israel also announced evacuation plans for another 14 communities near the Lebanon border.
+Kiryat Shmona's 20,000 people were told to evacuate last week.

-In the occupied West Bank, dozens of Palestinians have been killed in clashes with Israeli troops, arrest raids and attacks by Jewish settlers.
+In the Israeli-occupied West Bank, 90 Palestinians have been killed in clashes with Israeli troops, arrest raids and attacks by Jewish settlers since the Hamas attacks, according to the Palestinian Health Ministry.
 Israeli forces have closed crossings into the territory and checkpoints between cities, measures they say are aimed at preventing attacks.
+Israel says it has arrested more than 700 Palestinians since Oct.
+7, including 480 suspected Hamas members.

+Israeli forces killed at least five people there early Sunday, according to the Health Ministry.
+Two were killed in an airstrike on a mosque in the town of Jenin, which has seen heavy gunbattles over the past year.

 The internationally recognized Palestinian Authority administers parts of the West Bank and cooperates with Israel on security, but it is deeply unpopular and has been the target of violent Palestinian protests.

-In a statement, he said the U.S. would work to keep Rafah open and let U.S. citizens leave Gaza.
-But hundreds of foreign passport holders who had gathered at the crossing on Saturday were unable to depart after the aid convoy entered.

-American citizen Dina al- Khatib said she and her family were desperate to get out.
-“It’s not like previous wars,” she said.
-“There is no electricity, no water, no internet, nothing.”

 Magdy reported from Cairo and Krauss from Jerusalem.
-Associated Press journalists Amy Teibel in Jerusalem and Bassem Mroue in Beirut contributed to this report.
+Associated Press journalists Amy Teibel in Jerusalem; Samya Kullab in Baghdad; Bassem Mroue in Beirut and Albert Aji in Damascus, Syria, contributed to this report.

 Credit: AP